 Protein is critical in order to sustain human life.
 You need the amino acids in complete proteins to help build and repair every single structure in your body.
 Your body is constantly breaking down and rebuilding all manner of structures and systems.
 This requires a great deal of dietary protein every day in order to be done correctly and efficiently.

 Furthermore, lean muscle is made entirely of complete protein.
 Lean muscle improves metabolism, helps burn body fat, and regulates body temperature.
-It keeps you strong and healthy.
+Your protein intake can determine how well your body gains muscle mass to keep you strong and healthy.